Bang integration¶

 Field reference (from sw2102-bang/src/types.ts):

-mine(Armid),limpet, orfighter(deployed); each carries an owner ID and quantity. - Nebulae.
+mine(Armid),limpet, orfighter(deployed); each carries an owner ID and quantity.
+Mine quantities per sector are bang's responsibility (already in scope; reaffirmed by ADR-0069). - Nebulae.

 normal(hides contents) ormagnetic(disrupts navigation); 1-100 density. - Warps.
 A flat list paralleling each sector's